How to Use Batch Math

 Tips for Accurate Batching

-- Always use a digital scale for weighing — measuring cups are not accurate enough for formulation.
+- Always use a digital scale for weighing — measuring cups are not accurate enough for professional formulation.

 - Round to your scale's precision.
 If your scale reads to 0.1g, round the calculated weights to one decimal place.